XJTU-XGU/RSDA/UDA/Office-Home/README.md

 python train_with_pseudo_label.py --source Art --target Clipart
 ```
 ## Results
-We run the code on a single NVIDIA Tesla V100 GPU, the results are as follows.<br>
+We run the code on a single NVIDIA Tesla V100 GPU, the results are as follows.
+The results are higher than those reported in the original paper.<br>
 |Method |Ar-Cl|Ar-Pr|Ar-Rw|Cl-Ar|Cl-Pr|Cl-Rw|Pr-Ar|Pr-Cl|Pr-Rw|Rw-Ar|Rw-Cl|Rw-Pr|Avg|
 |----|----|----|----|----|----|----|----|----|----|----|----|----|----|
 |MSTN+S   |57.7|73.7|79.1|65.2|74.8|74.4|65.0|58.4|81.0|73.4|59.7|83.4|70.5|